Training fads usually survive on little more than their followers' enthusiasm and myths about our brains.

 A review of 100 studies has shown that those high achievers think in the same way when they encounter a setback.
 They'll assume that the setback is because of something they need to do or learn.
 It has nothing to do with their potential.
 They are 'externalising' failure.
 (Because it is 'outside' their potential.)
 They might tell themselves, "I'll have to get more practice on the machine", or "That client was in a grumpy mood, they're not all like that".

 As trainers, coaches and mentors we should be encouraging learners to externalise failure and see at is temporary - so it's better to call it a setback.

 Conversely, we must help learners internalise success.
 Say, 'You're going well", or "You're showing your potential - stay focused'.
 Make it real.

 'Is it useful?'

-Generally, adults want to be convinced they can use the new skill.
+Generally, adults want to be convinced the new skill will be useful.
 They are much less likely than younger people to learn for the sake of learning.
 Keep showing them how useful it's going to be.
 Better still, get them to tell you.

 Your older employees will prefer to extend what they know, rather than make major leaps to new ideas.
 Their learning is no less efficient, just different.

 Older learners can be anxious about learning very new ideas, especially in technology, but they have a major advantage over younger learners - their experience.

 One of our team knows a mature woman who was anxious about learning to use a computer and the trainer asked, "Do you knit?"